AbdulrahmanKanaan/two-players-chess/README.md

 # TwoPlayersChess

-Two players chess game on the same device build with angular
+Two players chess game on the same device built with angular

 ## Installation